Do I, too, need to hear Jesus' probing question to his disciples regarding their faith?

 Jesus is still the miracle-working Christ in the storms and problems of life.
 Where is your faith?
 Is it really in Him?
 The more we trust our lives to Him, the more He'll inspire in us a confidence in God that will banish demoralizing fear from our lives and bring assurance to our souls.

 I remember singing what was then a hundred-year-old short chorus in Southeastern Oklahoma Nazarene district youth camps.
 The tabernacle at Robbers' Cave State Park near Wilburton, Oklahoma used to echo with: "I can, I will, I do believe . . ."

 I want the affirmation of those short phrases to be the theme of my walk (or boat ride) with Jesus.

 -- Howard Culbertson,

-I wrote these devotional thoughts while we serving as missionaries in Italy.
-They were published in The Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
+This article was published in The Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.